chenyispace/head-first-java/README.md

 ## Chapter 4: Methods use Instance Variables

+### Class
-- A class describes what an object knows and what an object
+A class describes what an object knows and what an object
-- Method
 ![image](https://user-images.githubusercontent.com/80622894/124459239-89c85900-ddc0-11eb-8119-adcbd1369585.png)

+### Method
+- A method uses paramters.
+A caller passes arguments
+- You can send > 1 thing to a method by:
+  1. Calling a 2 parameter method and sending it 2 arguments <strong>OR<strong>
+  2. Pass varilables into a method, as long as the varirable types matches the paratmeter type